mafiascum/forum-deployment/README.md

 1) Go to S3 app.
 Create an S3 bucket for backups.
 Convention is: `mafiascum-<env>-backups`
     1) No versioning
     1) No public access
+1) Go to S3 app.
+Create an S3 bucket for static files.
+Convention is: `mafiascum-<env>-static`
+    1) No versioning
+    1) Ensure public access is enabled
 1) Next, set up SMTP with SES (go to "Simple Email Service" app)
     1) Create a verified identity on the "Verified Identities" tab:
         1) Use a "Domain" type entity